- How progress is measured (points or amount spent)

 - Encouraging ongoing interaction beyond spending

-- Customers may reach tiers without high spending if many non-purchase actions are rewarded
+- Customers may reach tiers without high spending if many non-purchase actions are rewarded.

 Amount spent milestone

 Customers enter VIP tiers based on how much they spend.
-This ties VIP progression directly to revenue.
-Best for:- Rewarding high-value customers
+This ties VIP progression directly to revenue.Note: Amount spent is calculated using the Grand Total of each order marked as Paid, excluding any discounts used.
+This includes shipping fees and taxes.

 - Keeping VIP tiers closely aligned with purchase behavior

-- Only purchases contribute to tier progression
+- Only purchases contribute to tier progression.

-- Tier progression is typically slower but more predictable
+- Tier progression is typically slower but more predictable.

 Milestone timeframes